 Supporting the Delivery Program is an annual Operational Plan which details projects and deliverables to be undertaken in the following year to achieve the commitments made in the Delivery Program.
-The Operational Plan is in effect Council's budget for the following year.
-The Operational Plan includes Council's Statement of Fees and Charges for the financial year.
+The Operational Plan is in effect Council's budget for the following year (2018/19) and also includes Council's Statement of Fees and Charges for the 2018/19 financial year.

-Part 2: Council's Operational Plan & Delivery Program
+Part 2: Council's Operational Plan & Delivery Program 2.1.

-2.1.
 2018/19 Budget and Delivery Program Highlights